What Makes a Bike "Magic"? Part 1

-The bicycle above is a GIOS V-107 from around the 2006-2007 racing season.
+The bicycle at the top of this piece is a GIOS V-107 from around the 2006-2007 racing season.
 I was privileged to be on the roster of the Excel Sports Boulder Racing Team as a track rider during that period, and this was the team bike for the road riders.
 Excel Sports was the US Distributor of the GIOS bikes at this time, and all GIOS bikes were from the Italian factory back then.
 I did my race work on the velodrome, and thus I had different needs than the road guys, but I learned what they knew.
 This is a magic bike.

 You notice it really before you start hard work with this bike.
 It is easy to turn, quick to react, and effortless to move with a pedal. as you gain speed it is forgiving of error by handling so well it keeps you out of trouble.
 The frame is a Deda Aluminum-Scandium mix with a Deda carbon tail to take some of the sting out of the stiff shaped tubing set.
 It works very well.
 I have seen this technique used by Rich Gangl in his frames.
 Those are pretty good credentials for this frame materials mix.